eg90804/oracle/README.markdown

 - Update oracle and its dependencies on the puppet master.
 - After adding or refreshing the easy_type or oracle modules you need to restart all the PE services on the puppet master (this will flush the PE cache) and always do a puppet agent run on the Puppet master
 - To solve this error "no such file to load -- easy_type" you need just to do a puppet run on the puppet master when it is still failing you can move the easy_type module to its primary module location ( /etc/puppetlabs/puppet/module )

+When the `ora_database` creation fails:

+- First remove all `config_scripts`.
+Then start again.
+If the database creation run's fine, check the scripts.
+- Check if all the path's in the script exist and log file directories are writable by the specified Oracle user.

 ##Limitations